whatisnuclear/website/thorium-myths.md

   page was posted as a comment and made it to the top comment.
 The TIL mods then flagged the post as misleading and it was taken off the front.
-While we're happy to have been a part in reducing the spread of a confusing and misleading causation, it's also a little sad that the excitement around Thorium and nuclear had to go with it.
+While we're happy to have been a part in reducing the spread of a confusing and misleading narrative, it's also a little sad that the excitement around Thorium and nuclear had to go with it.
 Thorium is definitely something to be excited about.
 If only people would write sensational articles about it that are less misleading!
 It's hard to balance marketing and truth.